bryanvullo/Programming-1/Coursework with extensions/readme.txt

    4 parts of this method:
-    Randomly chooses 3 compositions - I shuffle the 'compositions' ArrayList and pick the first element, 3 times to get three random compositions Randomly invites musicians - I shuffle the 'musicians' ArrayList and sequentially invite the musicians.
-Each invitation has a 70% chance that it will be accepted.
-    Plays the compositions - loop through the 'compositionsToPlay' list and play each one.
+    Randomly chooses 3 compositions - I shuffle the 'compositions' ArrayList and pick the first element, 3 times to get three random compositions Invites musicians - it calculates the needed musicians of each type (Violinist, Cellist, Pianist) to perform for the year, and only invites the needed musicians Plays the compositions - loop through the 'compositionsToPlay' list and play each one.
       Note: not all accepted musicians will play this composition; only the ones needed.
     Musicians randomly leave - each musician has a 50% to leave after performing for a year,